forestryio/forestry.io/hugo/content/docs/previews/build-commands.md

     }

 {{% /tab %}}
+{{% tab "Next" %}}

+    "scripts": {
+      "develop": "nuxt"
+    }

+{{% /tab %}}
 {{% /code_tabs %}}

 ### 3. Run the NPM script in your build command

+As your project's dependencies are installed locally and are not available globally, you need to run your preview command from a NPM script.
+Most of the time, it will be `npm run develop`, but you can point to another script of yours.

 {{% code_tabs %}}
 {{% tab "Gatsby" %}}